joomla-collab/rs-form-style-radio-and-checkboxes/README.md

 RSForm puts the input inside the label, which some say it's "the proper way to do it".
 I prefer my checkboxes styled, and if you do it right with the rest of your code, no accessibility is lost.

 Anyway, when creating a new form, just put this code below in the form at "Properties" > "PHP Scripts" > "Scripts Called on Form Display" and you will be set for good.
+It works for both radio buttons and checkboxes.

 ```php
 $formLayout = preg_replace('/(<label.*?>)(<input.*?>)(.*?)(<\/label>)/i', '$2$1$3$4', $formLayout);